jin-repo/RACCROCHE/documentation/manual.md

 - Final step is to run `jcvi.graphics.karyotype` module of MCScan to plot syteny blocks from last step

-Before running the commend, we need to prepare the `seqids` and `layout` two input files which:
+Before running the command, we need to prepare the `seqids` and `layout` two input files which:
 `seqids` file, which tells the plotter which set of chromosomes to include.
 `layout` file, which tells the plotter where to draw what. see details [here](https://github.com/tanghaibao/jcvi/wiki/MCscan-(Python-version)#macrosynteny-getting-fancy)